Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 Analysis & Reporting

-After testing, we review and process all collected data, comparing results against OSHA permissible exposure limits (PEL), action levels, and hearing conservation thresholds.
+After testing is complete, we review and process all collected data, comparing results against OSHA permissible exposure limits (PEL), action levels, and hearing conservation thresholds.

-Our team evaluates both individual exposure profiles and area-based noise patterns to identify compliance risks, hidden hotspots, and potential paths for mitigation.
+Our team evaluates individual exposure profiles and area-based noise levels to identify compliance risks, locate high-noise "hotspots," and determine potential noise mitigation measures.

 STEP 4